Mode8fx/Trogdor-Reburninated/README.md

 ## Features
 - A faithful recreation of the original Flash game, including intermissions
 - Change gameplay settings such as enemy speed and points needed for extra lives, or use one of the new difficulty presets
-- Support for any frame rate up to 144 FPS (or 30/60, depending on console)
+- Support for any frame rate (or up to 30 FPS on 3DS)
 - Save data support, including mid-game progress and high score
 - Level select and shuffle
 - New cheats, in addition to the original game's Konami code